Advertisement

 What's the verdict?

-There’s a fair amount to commend about the C10; it’s extremely roomy (but doesn’t feel massive on the road) and largely comfortable, the interior has been carried out well, and for the money there’s little else out there that offers the same level of value.
+There’s a fair amount to commend about the C10; it’s extremely roomy (but doesn’t feel massive on the road) and largely comfortable, the interior has been carried out well, and for the money there’s little else out there that does all that.
 If you’re the kind of person willing to take a chance on an unknown entity, Leapmotor’s new SUV might just reward you handsomely for your early faith in a newcomer.

 The Rivals